5 ways climate change affects women and girls

 We lost our crops.
 Our small goat died in the flood water.
 Cows are sick.
 My children suffered a lot during flood.
 Now we have no crop in our storage.
 I, along (with) my husband have to work in people’s fields to bring food (to) our table.
 Life is becoming harder every year after floods."

-Donate to help women girls living in a crisis
+Donate to help women and girls who are battling climate change

 Girls like Adori, Nafisa, Sarmin, Sathi and Hibaq are living in temporary camps.